-Will the impact of the COVID-19 pandemic increase demand for computing capacity – and its support services such as UPSs – or will it reduce it?
+Will the impact of the COVID-19 pandemic increase demand for computing capacity – and its support services such as UPS power systems – or will it reduce it?

 The answer depends on where the computing capacity is located.
-Office occupancy in Derwent London’s estate is down to roughly 15 percent, for example, and they do not anticipate this exceeding 50 percent within the next two or three months.
+Office occupancy in Derwent London’s estate is down to roughly 15%, for example, and they do not anticipate this exceeding 50% within the next two or three months.
 And, even when occupiers do return, their priorities will be for less densely-populated spaces – less ‘packing people in’.

 This adds up to reduced demand on servers directly supporting such offices, although this may recover to some extent, if not to full former levels.

-However, the situation is very different for large data centres supporting remote computing, or applications like social media or search engines.
+However, the situation is very different for large data centre operations supporting remote computing, or applications like social media or search engines.
 The pandemic has accelerated trends that were developing anyway.
 Workforces are becoming untethered, and working remotely, using tools such as Zoom and Microsoft Teams as part of a digital transformation.
-Meanwhile the pandemic has also driven an explosion in online shopping activity.
+Meanwhile, the pandemic has also driven an explosion in online shopping activity.

 The benefits of modularity

-They are working on a far more structured approach using standardised, modular parts; they can provision initial capital deployments quickly, and rapidly scale to further demand with a modular, prefabricated infrastructure.
+They are working on a far more structured approach using standardised, modular parts; they can provide initial capital deployments quickly, and rapidly scale to further demand with a modular, prefabricated data centre infrastructure.

 While modular subassemblies are valuable in facilitating rapid systems integration, modularity can also contribute to operational system availability and, also importantly, ease of use.
 Digital technologies supplier ABB commented that reliability is still the highest priority, as downtime, especially unplanned, is so expensive.
 Redundancy can be expensive, as components are not fully utilised, while concurrent availability is essential; it must be possible to remove a component or subassembly for replacement/repair without affecting critical loads.

-Ease of use is also essential, as 60 percent of outages are due to operator error.
-This is exacerbated by the pandemic, as data centre operators seek to repair equipment themselves to avoid engineers’ visits.
+Ease of use is also essential, as 60% of power outages are due to operator error.
+This is exacerbated by the pandemic, as data centre operators seek to repair the equipment themselves to avoid engineers’ visits.

-The ABB DPA250 S4’s modular topology means that N+1 redundancy can be built in with minimal hardware overhead.
-For example, if a rack is populated with six modules to provide 250kW capacity with N+1 redundancy, then this redundancy has been achieved with just 20 percent overhead.
-By comparison, a monolithic system inevitably uses 50 percent overhead to achieve the same N+1 redundancy.
+The ABB DPA250 S4’s modular UPS topology means that N+1 redundancy can be built-in with minimal hardware overhead.
+For example, if a rack is populated with six modules to provide 250kW capacity with N+1 redundancy, then this redundancy has been achieved with just 20% overhead.
+By comparison, a monolithic UPS system inevitably uses 50% overhead to achieve the same N+1 redundancy.

-The UPS is easy to use, with a graphical display providing a clear system overview, system level commands, measurements, and system status.
+The uninterruptible power supply is easy to use, with a graphical display providing a clear system overview, system-level commands, measurements, and system status.

-It is also possible to adapt to rapidly changing office populations, and maximise power efficiency, without physically handling modules.
-The UPS supports Xtra VFI, which intelligently configures the number of modules required to support the current critical load.
-With Xtra VI enabled, the number of active modules required adjusts accordingly; superfluous modules switch to a standby state, but primed to become active again if the load increases.
+It is also possible to adapt to rapidly changing office populations and maximise power efficiency, without physically handling modules.
+The UPS system supports Xtra VFI, which intelligently configures the number of modules required to support the current critical load.
+With Xtra VI enabled, the number of active modules required adjusts accordingly; superfluous modules switch to a standby state but are primed to become active again if the load increases.